The Shepherds of Bethlehem: A Short Story

 "The sheep were restless awhile ago, but I talked to them and they are calm for the moment," Yakov said.

 "Strange how the simple sound of a shepherd's voice settles the sheep," said Levi.
 "They are so trusting.
-I wish we could settle the lions and wolves with a few words."
+I wish we could settle the wolves with a few words."

 Handing Yakov a hunk of cheese, Aaron said, "Say Yakov, where is that scoundrel Abel?
 I hear he napped while a lion attacked your sheep."
 Yakov took the hunk of cheese gratefully and enjoyed the first bite.